GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 We hope this message finds you well.

-The GDI's Operations Committee (OC) has drafted a new Standard Operating Procedure (SOP): "< SOP Title >".
+The GDI's Operations Committee (OC) has prepared a basic draft for a new Standard Operating Procedure (SOP): "< SOP Title >".
 We now seek your expertise to fill in the gaps and help us finalise it.
 Given your background and involvement in the GDI project, we believe you are well-suited as an author of the SOP.

 We kindly request you to review the SOP draft and provide the necessary input.
 Please find the draft SOP document here: < URL of drafted document >